List of ONS built-up areas in England by population

-This list of built-up areas for England was compiled by the Office for National Statistics after the 2021 UK Census.
-Built-up area boundaries are defined and named by the ONS.
-(In ONS reports of the 2011 and 2021 censuses, many of these areas were called "built-up sub-areas" of larger urban areas; As of October 2024, the ONS has not defined a new nomenclature for the urban areas or released any data for them.)
+This list of built-up areas for England was compiled by the Office for National Statistics (ONS) after the 2021 UK Census.
+Built-up area boundaries are defined and named by the ONS and do not necessarily coincide with other definitions that use the same names.
+These correspond to the meso-scaled 2011 census "built-up sub-areas".
+As of May 2026, ONS has not defined a new nomenclature for each of the macro-scaled 2021 built-up areas (2001 urban areas) released any data for them.
+For its reports on the 2021 Census, the ONS uses the term "Amalgamated Built-up Area" for the macro-scale but assigns numbers rather than a names for them.